anirudh-muthusundaram/anirudh-muthusundaram/README.md

 ###

-<p align="left">My nme is Anirudh Muthusundaram and I am a Master's graduate in Computer Science and Engineering from the University at Buffalo with a passion for leveraging technology to solve real-world problems.
+<p align="left">My name is Anirudh Muthusundaram and I am a Master's graduate in Computer Science and Engineering from the University at Buffalo with a passion for leveraging technology to solve real-world problems.
 My expertise spans across data engineering, machine learning, blockchain development, and full-stack web development.</p>

 ###